 Special Conditions #3 requires that, as proposed, the applicant provide substantial, mature landscaping of the type that will help shield the proposed structure residence from views from the river valley and El Camino Real.
 The Commission is also requiring a natural color scheme for the structure, as proposed, to ensure that the visual impact of the structure is minimized.
 Special Condition #4 requires the applicant to record a deed restriction imposing the conditions of this permit as covenants, conditions and restrictions on the use and enjoyment of the property.
 This restriction will serve to notify future owners of the on-going requirements for landscaping and coloring.
-As revised to open the upper portion of the tower, and with the proposed landscaping and coloring restrictions, the development will not adversely impact the visual quality of the surrounding area.
+With the proposed design features, included the proposed landscaping and coloring restrictions, the development will not adversely impact the visual quality of the surrounding area.

 Therefore, as conditioned, the project can be found consistent with Section 30251 of the Coastal Act.